justinwoo/nix-shorts/README.md

 Small fixes and elaborations can be contributed via PR.
 Content suggestions can be done via issues.
 However, many topics that are not critically important to a new user will not be written about here.

-## Don't expect me to put anything in this repo for a while

-A collection of short notes about [Nix](https://nixos.org/), down to what is immediately needed for users.

-The aim of this collection is to provide some instantly usable information with clear code demonstrations.

 ## Installation of Nix

 From nixos.org <https://nixos.org/nixos/nix-pills/install-on-your-running-system.html#idm140737316665792>:

 ```
-To install Nix, run curl https://nixos.org/nix/install | sh as a non-root user and follow the instructions.
-Alternatively, you may prefer to download the installation script and verify its integrity using GPG signatures.
-Instructions for doing so can be found here: https://nixos.org/nix/download.html.
+To install Nix, run curl https://nixos.org/nix/install | sh as a non-root user
+and follow the instructions.
+Alternatively, you may prefer to download the
+installation script and verify its integrity using GPG signatures.
+Instructions
+for doing so can be found here: https://nixos.org/nix/download.html.
 ```

 For more esoteric information, readers should try looking through the [Nix Pills](https://nixos.org/nixos/nix-pills/).